About This Deal

-NEXTERA ENERGY INC acquired Oncor Electric Delivery (via reorganized Energy Future Holdings / EFIH) for approximately $9.496 billion of NextEra-funded consideration (primarily cash, balance in NEE stock) for the ~80.03% indirect interest; transaction enterprise value reported around $18.7 billion in July 2016.
-The transaction was structured as combination.
-Oncor Electric Delivery (via reorganized Energy Future Holdings / EFIH) is a Texas (Oncor service territory)-based Regulated electric transmission & distribution (Texas) business.
+NEXTERA ENERGY INC acquired Oncor Electric Delivery (via reorganized Energy Future Holdings / EFIH) for approximately $9.496 billion of NextEra-funded consideration (primarily cash, balance in NEE stock) for the ~80.03% indirect interest; transaction enterprise value reported around $18.7 billion, a transaction announced in July 2016, structured as combination.
+The deal was a Merger.

 Acquirer